Goatse.cx

 goatse.cx (/ˈɡoʊtsi dɒt ˌsiː ˈɛks/ GOHT-see-dot-see-EKS, /ˈɡoʊtˌsɛks/; "goat sex"), often spelled without the .cx top-level domain as Goatse, is an internet domain that originally housed an Internet shock site.
-Its front page featured a picture entitled hello.jpg, showing an image of a hunched-over naked man using both hands to stretch open his anus and expose his red rectum lit by the camera flash, revealing his anal cavity.
+Its front page featured a picture entitled hello.jpg, showing an image of a hunched-over naked man using both hands to stretch open his anus and present his red rectum lit by the camera flash, revealing his anal canal.

 The photo became an Internet meme, and has been used in bait-and-switch pranks, prevention of hot-linking in a hostile manner, and defacement of websites, in order to provoke extreme reactions.
 Even though the image from the site was taken down in January 2004, mirror websites are widespread.

 History

 The original photograph depicts Kirk Johnson, a pornographic model who participates in extreme penetration, which is the practice of inserting large objects into the anus.
 The image began to spread in pornographic Usenet groups around 1997.
 Soon after, a hacker group known as the Hick Crew found the image and began to spam it in Christian chatrooms as entertainment.
 In 1999, a member of the Hick Crew using the handle "Merl1n" established the goatse.cx website to host the image so as to facilitate its spread.

 The website gained popularity as a shock site, being described as a "hazing ritual" for the Internet in the 2000s.
 Following the success and popularity of goatse.cx, several other shock sites were created to mimic it, such as lemonparty.org, meatspin.com and tubgirl.com, each having a single shocking pornographic image.

 On January 14, 2004, the domain name goatse.cx was suspended by Christmas Island Internet Administration due to acceptable-use-policy violations in response to a complaint.
-A Christmas Island resident filed the complaint that resulted in the suspension of goatse.cx's domain name.
+A Christmas Island resident, who was later anonymized after receiving threats, filed the complaint that resulted in the suspension of goatse.cx's domain name.